UPPMAX/R-matlab-julia-HPC/docs-mk/lesson_plans/20251010_richel/README.md

 I think this was a bad idea: the course is an R and MATLAB and Julia course.
 Let's change the learning outcome to run a script in one of those languages.

+## 2025-09-16

+I am going to start with the MPI scripts now.